jrydberg/guild/README.md

 ## Receiving Messages

-`python-actors` has just like Erlang selective receive.
+*guild* has just like Erlang selective receive.
 This means that if messages in the mailbox will be left there if the call to *receive* do not provide a matching pattern.

 Patterns are python objects that can contain "wildcard types".
 A simple example is the following dictionary pattern: `{"name": int}`.